Updated: January 20, 2022

 Let’s dive in.

-The cost estimates given above is the amount of money you should have on hand and be willing to spend to have a patent application prepared and examined to get a patent.
+The cost estimates given above are the amount of money you should have on hand and be willing to spend to have a patent application prepared and examined to get a patent.
 If you aren’t willing to spend this much money on your patent, I recommend that you not start the process because you will be giving up too soon and won’t know whether you could have gotten the patent or not.

 Patent Cost Calculator